How local schools deal with unhealthy air quality

 CENTRAL VALLEY, Calif.
-(KGPE) – As wildfires continue to burn, the Central Valley’s poor air quality is affecting what people decide to do with their day.
+(KSEE) – As wildfires continue to burn, the Central Valley’s poor air quality is affecting what people decide to do with their day.

 “The last two days have been pretty bad,” said park visitor Riana Castaneda.
 “We only got about 10 minutes left out here, then we’re heading back in.”